aakashg00/LLM-Data-Engine/README.md

 # LLM Data Engine

-Welcome!
-This is a free open-source tool for collecting AI conversation datasets to fine-tune Large Language Models (LLMs) easily and effectively.
+This is an open-source tool for collecting AI conversation datasets to fine-tune Large Language Models (LLMs) easily and effectively.
 Currently a **work in progress**.

 ## Features